-AltaGas places great importance on establishing and maintaining positive relationships with its stakeholders, including within the communities in which AltaGas operates, local Aboriginal groups and regulators.
-There is an increasing level of public concern relating to the perceived effect of natural resources activities, including exploration, development, production, processing and transportation, on certain environmental and social aspects such as air and water quality, noise, dust, land and ecological disturbance and employment and economic development opportunities.
-Opposition to natural resources activities by communities or Aboriginal groups may ultimately impact permitting, operations, and AltaGas' reputation.
-Publicity adverse to AltaGas' operations, partners, or others operating in the energy industry generally, could have an adverse effect on AltaGas and its operations.
+AltaGas places great importance on establishing and maintaining positive relationships with its stakeholders, including, without limitation, within the communities in which AltaGas operates, local Aboriginal groups and regulators.
+There is an increasing level of public concern relating to the perceived effect of natural resources activities, including, without limitation, exploration, development, production, processing and transportation, on certain environmental and social aspects such as air and water quality, noise, dust, land and ecological disturbance and employment and economic development opportunities.
+Opposition to natural resources activities by communities or Aboriginal groups may ultimately impact AltaGas, including its ability to obtain or maintain permits, its operations, and its reputation.
+Publicity adverse to AltaGas' operations, AltaGas' partners, or others operating in the energy industry generally, could have an adverse effect on AltaGas and its operations.
 While AltaGas is committed to operating in a socially responsible manner, there can be no assurance that its efforts in this respect will mitigate this potential risk.